|

 military recruiting implications

-WASHINGTON -- The
+WASHINGTON --

-this effect, IQ tests are "renormed" (made harder)
+To counter this effect, IQ tests are

-IQ scores.
 But according to new research, such

 renorming may have unintended consequences,

-particularly in the area of special education
+particularly in the area of special

-placements for children with borderline or mild
+education placements for children with

-mental retardation.
-The findings are reported
+borderline or mild mental retardation.
+The

-on in the October issue of American Psychologist,
+findings are reported on in the October

-a journal of the American Psychological Association
+the American Psychological Association

 (APA).